Medieval dance: Estampie

-"Here are all the minstrels rare Who now acquit themselves so fair In playing on their pipes whate'er The dances be that one may do.
-So soon as they have glided through The estampies of this sort Youths and maidens who disport Themselves in dancing now begin With scarce a wait to join hands in The choral".

 Opinion is divided as to whether the Estampie was actually a dance or simply early instrumental music.
 Sachs believes the strong rhythm of the music, a derivation of the name from a term meaning "to stamp" and the quotation from the Froissart poem above definitely label the estampie as a dance.
 However, others stress the complex music in some examples as being uncharacteristic of dance melodies and interpret Froissart's poem to mean that the dancing begins with the carol.
 There is also debate on the derivation of the word "estampie".
 In any case, no description of dance steps or figures for the estampie are known.

 Couple dances

 According to German dance historian Aenne Goldschmidt, the oldest notice of a couple dance comes from the southern German Latin romance Ruodlieb probably composed in the early to mid-11th century.
 The dance is done at a wedding feast and is described in the translation by Edwin Zeydel as follows: